 The Department of Pharmacy provides 24-hour-a-day, 7-day-a-week pharmaceutical services to all inpatients and outpatients, including patients from Specialist Outpatient Clinics and Accident & Emergency Department.
 The Department of Pharmacy is providing pharmaceutical care to approximately 30,000 outpatients and 8,000 inpatients per month.
 In addition to medication management, the Department of Pharmacy is clinically oriented which provides a great variety of Clinical Pharmacy services.
 Queen Mary Hospital was also accredited with an "Excellence" Achievement on medication safety by the Australian Council on Healthcare Standards (ACHS) in 2010.

-The Department of Pharmacy of Queen Mary Hospital is the pioneering site for many Hospital Authority’s initiatives including: Medication Incident Reporting Programme, Drug Information Kiosk, 24-hour Pharmaceutical Services, Medication Reconciliation Service, Clinical Trial Service and Clinical Pharmacy Service.
+The Department of Pharmacy of Queen Mary Hospital is the pioneering site for many Hospital Authority’s initiatives including: Clinical Pharmacy Services, Pharmacist-led Ambulatory Clinics, Telepharmacy Service, Clinical Trials Service, Medication Incident Reporting Programme, Drug Information Kiosk and 24-hour Pharmaceutical Services.

 To provide a safe, quality and patient-centred pharmaceutical care to people in Hong Kong